Using our chargers

 - in the unlikely instance of a failed charge, it can also take up to 2 working days for the pre-authorisation amount to disappear

-We publish our chargepoint usage statistics every quarter, and they can be downloaded in an Excel spreadsheet from this link:
+We publish our chargepoint usage statistics periodically, and they can be downloaded in an Excel spreadsheet from this link: